-As I talked about with storytelling, readers and viewers like it when they know the person behind a blog or business.
-That’s why you’ll see businesses opening social media accounts or why you see companies with commercials that feature the owners in a personal way.
+As I discussed with storytelling, readers and viewers like it when they know the person behind a blog or business.
+That’s why you’ll see businesses opening social media accounts or companies with commercials that feature the owners in a personal way.

 Video is a impactful way to humanize yourself for your audience, so I highly recommend pairing your written blog content with shorter-form videos that can add more context, depth, or even just a dose of entertainment to the subject at hand.
 My YouTube channel is an excellent example of how I’m putting this into practice today.

 Remember that when you use different marketing and social channels to promote and build your brand, you must be sure that the way you showcase the brand on those channels is consistent.
 Your brand identity is important, but it will be recognizable and memorable only if consistent.

 Humor can be another way to connect with your audience.

 Remember when Wendy’s started roasting their competition and leaving snarky comments on their social media threads?
 It was a little risky but a move that panned out for them in the social media world.